bmoussaud/xl-azure-workshop/README.md

 * trigger the `check Connection` control task.

 ### Provision a new target host in Azure

+* edit the `xebialabs/azure_vm.yaml` and edit the line : `privateKeyFile: ../.ssh/xl-azure-workshop2` to match with your environment (you already did it using the UI for Ansible Controller.)

 * apply the Devops-as-code defintions containing the deployment package containing the azure-vm package.